shivam13verma/HYPPO/README.md

 # HYPPO
 HYPer-Parameter Optimization: Bayesian optimization using Gaussian processes for scikit-learn.

-This is a library for doing hyperparameter tuning based on in Machine Learning models using the popular library scikit-learn.
+This is a library for doing hyperparameter tuning based on GP-based Bayesian Optimization in Machine Learning models, using the popular library scikit-learn.

 How to use: Check out the file "slice_example.py" for an example.

 Current features:
 * Does sequential Bayesian Optimization using GPs